Dregu/NoitaScripts/README.md

 # Noita Scripts

 Some hax for Noita.

-These should work in any directory if you have Noita on Steam, otherwise put them in the gamedir or edit the $gamepath.
+These scripts should work in any directory if you have Noita on Steam or GOG, otherwise put them in the gamedir or edit the script.

 ## Usage